Site Home : Flying : One Article

 Most of the stuff that you really need for flying you'll just buy from your flight school.
 But collected below is some shopping wisdom that I've accumulated.

 Typically noise-cancelling headsets require filling your airplane with spare batteries and fussing with power packs and batteries before and after every flight.
-You can hire an avionics shop to uglify your panel by adding special power connectors but these are non-standard and you won't be able to switch among headest brands.
-Sennheiser came up with a solution to this problem: tip power.
+You can hire an avionics shop to uglify your panel by adding special power connectors, such as the LEMO connectors that are sometimes call "Bose-style," but these are non-standard and you may not be able to switch among headest brands.
+Back around 2000 Sennheiser came up with a solution to this problem: tip power.
 Airplanes can be ordered wired from the factory with 14V or 28V power at the tip of the microphone jack.
 This precludes the use of a hand microphone with push-to-talk switch but all modern airplanes have separate hand-mic inputs anyway.
-Plug in your Sennheiser HMEC 302 and you have noise-cancelling without extra cables, plugs, or battery packs.
-My Diamond Star, like all Canadian-built DA40s, came wired from the factory and the HMEC 302 worked like a charm with it (the headset has an on/off switch so that you can experiment in flight with and without noise-cancelling).
-Sadly other headset companies have yet to follow Sennheiser's lead but presumably they will eventually.
-Aside from Diamond aircraft, if you're ordering a Cessna Citation you can get tip power as a factory option.
-If you have an old airplane an avionics shop ought to be able to wire up tip power in less than one hour once they have obtained access to the backs of the headset jacks.
+Plug in your Sennheiser headset and you have noise-cancelling without extra cables, plugs, or battery packs.
+My Diamond Star, like all Canadian-built DA40s, came wired from the factory and a Sennheiser HMEC 302 worked like a charm with it.
+Sadly other headset companies and airplane manufacturers did not follow Sennheiser's lead.

 Here is my personal experience with headsets: